 Quit the terminal, for changes to take effect, restart the terminal.
 Check pyenv versions to check installed python versions.
 Now run pyenv global 3.9.2 to set the version as the global version.
 Run python –version and pyenv versions, It should now python 3.9.2 is the default.
 Even if we run pip –version it should show that pip is also configured and it is linked to python 3.9.2.

 Done!!!
 All is set up.
 Follow all steps to install another version of python and set the global version.
 We can install and manage all available python versions.
+Now use your favourites IDE and start python coding.

 To uninstall the version which was installed using pyenv.
 Enter the following command and give permission to uninstall.